SEND Information Report

 All teachers at Earl Soham school have responsibility for children with SEN in their class and are trained to support children with a wide range of needs.
 They will take advice from outside agencies to provide child-specific support for individual conditions.
 When necessary, SEN consultations are requested with the SEN Advisor to offer advice and support strategies.

-The SENCo is a qualified teacher and attends network meetings to share good practice and find out about the latest developments within SEN. He refers to outside agencies for additional expertise when required.
+The SENCo is a qualified teacher and attends network meetings to share good practice and find out about the latest developments within SEN. The SENCo refers to outside agencies for additional expertise when required.

 Teaching Assistants receive regular training opportunities within school and also through courses.
 They are highly experienced and trained to support children with medical, physical, behavioural and learning needs.